carvel-dev/imgpkg/docs/basic-workflow.md

 #### Scenario

-In this scenario, an application developer creates a bundle with images and configurations and another develop that wants to use the application prefers to use a different registry to store the images and configuration.
-This scenario can happen if you are downloading an application from an external source and want to use a registry that is associated with the Kubernetes deployment.
+In this scenario, an application developer creates a bundle with images and configurations and another developer that wants to use the application prefers to use a different registry to store the images and configuration.

 __Note:__ The example below shows how a bundle is being relocated, but the same flow should apply for relocating non bundle images.
 Simply changing the `-b` option to `-i` and using the folder in the [Image distribution](#image-distribution) scenario will showcase the same concepts using `imgpkg`.

 #### How to relocate bundle

-In the folder [examples/basic-bundle](../examples/basic-bundle) there is a set of configuration files that will allow a user to create a service and a deployment of a simple application.
+In the folder [examples/basic-bundle](../examples/basic-bundle), there is a set of configuration files that will allow a user to create a service and a deployment for a simple application.

 ```shell
 basic-bundle